-This is the third course in our Summer Trilogy – Relationships in the Time of COVID.
+This is the third course in our Summer Trilogy – Relationships in a Regenerating World.
 You may purchase each course separately, or you can purchase all three at a 10% discount by following this link to the Trilogy registration page.

 Dates: August 12-18, 2021

 Location: On Zoom at 11:00 AM – 1:00 PM PT | 2:00 – 4:00 PM ET | 8:00 – 10:00 PM CET.
 All sessions will be recorded, so you can access the replay if you are not able to join the live sessions.

 Zoom Information: Once you have registered for this program, please ensure you are signed in to your account and return to this page to access the “Get Your Zoom Link” lesson.
 You must register separately on Zoom to get your participation codes and reminder emails.

 Faculty: Anne Baring, Ruth Cunningham, Jim Garrison, Andrew Harvey, Calen Rayne, Peggy Rubin, Banafsheh Sayyad and other faculty members

 Academic Credit: Bachelors, Masters and Doctoral – 4 credits.
 Can also be audited for no credit.

 Email our Registrar – Veronica Saldias – for more information or if you have any issues with our registration interface.
 You must be logged in with your Ubiquity University account to complete your purchase.
 If you don’t have one, you will be prompted to create one with a username and password prior to purchase.

 Download Chartres Labryinth to use for meditation during the Intensive

 Join the Chartres Community in conversation on the Ubiverse, the Ubiquity Community Platform